Interview with Anna Idza by Iva Kanceska 20/12/2010

 wearing a thong.

-Q: Are you always supportive to the clients demands?
+Q: Are you always supportive to the client's idea?

 A: I do my best to understand the client's demands and needs, to be